Migrate from MyMonero

 2. Open Cake Wallet

-3. Tap Set a PIN and set a PIN for the app
+3. Tap `Set a PIN` and set a PIN for the app

-Create a PIN
+### Create a new wallet

-4. Tap Create New Wallet
+4. Tap `Create New Wallet`

-5. Select Monero as the wallet currency and then tap Next
+5. Select `Monero` as the wallet currency and then tap `Next`

-6. Enter a wallet name (or tap the 🔄 button to create a random name) and then tap Next
+6. Enter a wallet name (or tap the 🔄 button to create a random name) and then tap `Next`

-7. Follow the on-screen warnings about your seed phrase, then tap Verify
+7. Follow the on-screen warnings about your seed phrase, then tap `Verify`

-a.
 Store your seed phrase in a safe place where you can import it into Cake Wallet in the next section.
-We recommend a few options: - Storing your seed in an end-to-end encrypted password manager like Bitwarden, Proton Pass, or iCloud Keychain - Writing it down and keeping it in a secure place
+We recommend a few options:

 Do not share these seed words with anyone or store them via screenshots or in an insecure note app, as anyone with access to your seed words has the ability to steal all of your Monero!

-1. Verify your backup by tapping the correct seed words in the order prompted
+8. Verify your backup by tapping the correct seed words in the order prompted

-1. Note: If necessary, you can easily copy or share the address by tapping the icon next to the address, then sending to yourself via a messaging app, email, etc.
+Note: If necessary, you can easily copy or share the address by tapping the icon next to the address, then sending to yourself via a messaging app, email, etc.

-Send Monero balance from MyMonero Mobile
+### Send Monero balance from MyMonero Mobile

 1. On the home page of MyMonero, select the wallet you want to migrate over to Cake